 In my own life, the practice of yoga and the lifestyle choices that come along with it eliminated chronic pain I had been experiencing for years and calmed the anxiety that a busy academic and professional career provoked.
 Early in 2012, I completed my RYT-200 certification under the tutelage of Elissa Gumushel, Dan Clement, and Joy Morrell at Shanti Yoga in Nelson, British Columbia.
+I have since practiced with and trained with a host of other incredibly gifted teachers in a variety of related spaces.

 “You are an intuitive, understanding instructor, and you may not know this, but you inspire confidence and focus in my practice.
 Not to mention, you don’t have bad taste in music!” ~ Sierra

-Over the last few years, I’ve been drawn repeatedly to experiencing and teaching yin yoga — a grounded, humbling approach to finding openness and ease in the connective tissues of the body.
+For some time, I’ve been drawn repeatedly to experiencing and teaching yin yoga — a grounded, humbling approach to finding openness and ease in the connective tissues of the body.
 Though still new to many students, the practice of yin is different from (but complimentary to) a more yang, active practice.
 In April 2013, I was lucky enough to be a part of Cathy Keenan‘s 40-hour Yin AYTT at The Yoga Sanctuary in Toronto.
 You can read more about this approach and its techniques by seeking out folks such as Paul Grilley, Bernie Clark, and Sarah Powers.